Rutuja300/Code_R/README.md

-# Customer Retention Analysis and Prediction using Python end-to-end Machine Learning
+# Customer Retention Analysis and Prediction using Python end-to-end ML

-Welcome to the **Predictive Analytics for Customer Retention** project!
+Welcome to the **Customer Retention Analysis and Prediction using Python end-to-end Machine Learning ** project!
 This repository showcases a machine learning solution designed to address customer churn in the telecom sector by predicting high-risk customers and providing actionable insights to minimize churn rates.

 ## Project Objectives